Lately, there have been lawsuits over…Who wrote the songs?

 If such lawsuits become more common, it might be best if the decisions were made by panels of people with musical backgrounds, or specialized judges, instead of easily swayed juries or judges without expertise in such matters.
 Otherwise, decisions could be made on the “vibe” or “Yeah, that sounds similar.”

 Update: Now the owners of Marvin Gaye’s song rights are attempting to get money from Ed Sheeran.
 They say his “Thinking Out Loud” infringes on Gaye’s “Let’s Get It On”.
 Sheeran says the songs are not similar, and is hoping to get the case dismissed.
-The case and possible trial may be rescheduled sometime in 2021, provided it can be safely handled during the pandemic.
+In 2022, Ed Sheeran won a court case over his song “Shape Of You”.
+He expressed exasperation over songwriters having to face so many baseless lawsuits.
+He says there are only 12 notes and a limited number of chords, so there are bound to be some similarities among the millions of songs.
+He now video records all of his songwriting sessions, to have clear evidence for any future disputes.

 Update: Some feedback I received suggested that even though session musicians didn’t actually write the songs, they should be compensated fairly if they played a significant part in creating a recording.
 Hopefully, most of the musicians have been appropriately paid, but there is no system set up to guarantee they would be paid more than “scale”.
 Non-songwriting members of successful groups should earn very good money through live performances and sales.